Moving a Subversion Repository

 At some point in a developers life, we have to upgrade, switch hosting providers or replace broken hardware and with that comes the inevitable.
 Moving all of our apps, data and configuration settings, and eventually our holy repository.
+And with that comes also the task of moving a subversion repository.

 Moving an SVN repository from one Subversion server to another, while carrying over the entire version history information may seem like a daunting task, but fortunately it’s rather quite easy and straight forward.